Why Canonical Tags Matter More in AI Search

 Step 3: Monitor AI Search Results

 Track your most important keywords in AI-powered search.
 When an AI Overview appears, check whether the source citations reference your preferred canonical URL.
+If a different version of your content is being cited, the canonical signal was either overridden by competing authority signals or the implementation has an error.

 Step 4: Establish Ongoing Monitoring